astroyzgu/astroyzgu.github.io/doc1/online-readme/SEEDCAT/description.md

 </p>
 </details>

 Note: In order to be more concise, I have kept only the necessary information.
 Additional information can be obtained through the supplementary catalogs.
+Contact me.

 <p> </p>
 <p> </p>